space-sh/space/doc/space.md

     The directory of where the sourced Bash file is located.
     Use this as "_source ${DIR}/somefile.bash" in the module bash file header.

-## CMD VARIABLES
+## RUN VARIABLES
 These are set from the YAML structure and modules Bash files or with command line switches.
 They are NOT inherited from the Bash environment and are initially unset.

-  * `CMD`:
+  * `RUN`:
         `Function/binary arg1 arg2 -- replaceable_arg3 replaceable_arg4`
-        CMD is always cleared for every node being evaluated, meaning it is not inherited downwards.
+        RUN is always cleared for every node being evaluated, meaning it is not inherited downwards.
-        To use more complicated CMD's always use a Bash function for that, since A=1 B=1 echo something will treat A=1 as the command and the rest as arguments.
+        To use more complicated RUN's always use a Bash function for that, since A=1 B=1 echo something will treat A=1 as the command and the rest as arguments.
-        Set in YAML or using -c switch.

-  * `CMDARGS`:
+  * `SPACE_ARGS`:
-        Positional arguments to be added to the end of the CMD arguments list, but before any command line arguments.
+        Positional arguments to be added to the end of the RUN arguments list, but before any command line arguments.
         Set in YAML or using -eARGS= switch.

-  * `ALIAS`:
+  * `RUN_ALIAS`:
         If set to a node name space will reinvoke running that node instead.
 Arguments will get passed on just like the would on command line using --.
-        Not inherited between nodes, just as CMD.
+        Not inherited between nodes, just as RUN.
-        ALIAS shadows CMD.
+        RUN_ALIAS shadows RUN.

-  * `CMDREDIR`:
+  * `SPACE_REDIR`:
         If set in modules Bash function or YAML will be appended to the final generated Bash string for redirection purposes.
-        Not inherited between nodes, just as ALIAS and CMD.
+        Not inherited between nodes, just as RUN_ALIAS and RUN.

-  * `CMDOUTER`:
+  * `SPACE_OUTER`:
-        Use to have $CMD wrapped inside a for loop or similar. $CMD is substituted with _CMD_.
+        Use to have $RUN wrapped inside a for loop or similar. $RUN is substituted with _CMD_.
         Set from modules Bash functions.
         Not inherited.

+  * `SPACE_OUTERDEP`:

+  * `SPACE_OUTERENV`:

-  * `CMDWRAP`:
+  * `SPACE_WRAP`:
-        Set to FUNC that takes $CMD as argument, often used for ssh wrapping.
+        Set to FUNC that takes $RUN as argument, often used for ssh wrapping.
         Will be inherited downwards on nodes.

+  * `SPACE_WRAPARGS`:

   * `CMDENV`:
-        Space separated list of variable names to export with the CMD function.
+        Space separated list of variable names to export with the RUN function.

-  * `CMDEXIT`:
+  * `SPACE_EXIT`:
-        If this is set in YAML (or using -e) to "1", then the return status of CMD must be equal to CMDEXIT or else it's regarded as an error and will return 1.
+        If this is set in YAML (or using -e) to "1", then the return status of RUN must be equal to SPACE_EXIT or else it's regarded as an error and will return 1.

-  * `CMDSILENT`:
+  * `SPACE_SILENT`:
-        If this is set in YAML (or using -e) to "1", then the return status of CMD will be ignored.
+        If this is set in YAML (or using -e) to "1", then the return status of RUN will be ignored.

-When CMD points to a function name, that function will be parsed for Space header variables, which are on the format "SPACE_xyz=value".
+When RUN points to a function name, that function will be parsed for Space header variables, which are on the format "SPACE_xyz=value".
 Header variables must be at the absolute top of the function to be considered header variables.
-These are the header variables available to be put at the top of your module functions to which CMD refers to.
+These are the header variables available to be put at the top of your module functions to which RUN refers to.

   * `SPACE_SIGNATURE="arg1 arg2 [optarg1 optarg2]"`:
         Describes the number of arguments that the function is expecting.
 Space